Discipline of Authentic Movement Teacher

 She has been teaching the Discipline of Authentic Movement in Finland since 2010 in her private practice and in retreats for individuals and groups.
 She has also been an assistant to Marcia Plevin in Authentic Movement retreats in Finland (2000-2002).
 Heli-Maija belongs to a supervisory Authentic Movement peer group that is committed to the evolution of the Discipline of Authentic Movement (1998- present).

-Her long-time practice of the discipline has deepened her work as a therapist and as a teacher with special interest in the effects of relationship on the sensory-motor and psychological development of the individual.
+Her long-time practice of the discipline has deepened her work as a therapist and as a teacher with special interest in the effects of the relationship between energetic phenomena and traumatic material in the body, with deepening questions of healing.
+Heli-Maija currently works as a psychophysical physiotherapist along side her teaching practice of the Discipline of Authentic Movement.

 Heli-Maija finds the depth, the silent presence, and the development of embodied witness consciousness in the Discipline of Authentic Movement to be natural ways for personal growth.
 Over the years of work and study, her initial interest in the body and movement has grown into a holistic understanding of human beings, where the body, psyche, and spirit cannot be separated.